 GPS Coordinates: 38.92899, -78.32694

-I strongly recommend a camping trip here.
 I have camped at Elizabeth Furnace more than a dozen times and give it a ringing endorsement.
 With 30 sites situated along Passage Creek, the campground also has hot showers and flush toilets available through October.
 Bring your own water if camping there in November.
-The campground is low elevation yet deep in the mountains.
+The campground is low elevation, yet deep in the mountains.
 Many of the campsites are close to Passage Creek.
-The charming and historic town of Strasburg is just a few miles away yet Elizabeth Furnace exudes a back of beyond atmosphere.
+The charming and historic town of Strasburg is just a few miles away, yet Elizabeth Furnace exudes a back-of-beyond atmosphere.

-Recommended Fall Fun: Check out the nature trails around Elizabeth Furnace, a former iron forge.
-Grab a view from Signal Knob, an important post during the Civil War.
-Finally, make sure and visit the log cabin across the creek from the parking area.
+Check out the nature trails around Elizabeth Furnace, a former iron forge.
+Take in the view from Signal Knob, an important post during the Civil War.
+Make sure and visit the log cabin across the creek from the parking area.
+A hike along the Massanutten Mountain Trail in the George Washington and Jefferson National Forests will provide striking fall views.

 Twin Lakes State Park